alan-turing-institute/ancient-greek-semantic-space/README.md

 Use:

 1. Change definition of directories (variables "path" and "path_wl") in lines 29-30.
+2. Update chunk on line 265 ff.
-2. Knit file and check evaluation_analysis.html.
+3. Knit file and check evaluation_analysis.html.